Feed the Beasts

 .

-I will fill the pantry and fridge to the brim and just because we are out of bananas, they complain to me there is ‘no food in the house.’
+I will fill the pantry and fridge to the brim, and just because we are out of bananas, they complain to me that there is ‘no food in the house.’
 We need to buy stock in Dole Organic Bananas.
 I’m not sure we could exist without them.

 .

-I became mildly obsessed with sports nutrition years ago after watching little league players drag themselves, hungry and low on energy from dugout to field on hot summer days.
-When I saw my own kids do this, I would sneak an orange slice or three through the chain link when the coach wasn’t looking.
+I became mildly obsessed with sports nutrition years ago after watching Little League players drag themselves, hungry and low on energy, from the dugout to the field on hot summer days.
+When I saw my kids do this, I would sneak an orange slice or three through the chain link when the coach wasn’t looking.
 Voila, energy restored!
 Moms know things.

 .

-Sometimes I see families hit the nearest fast-food chain with their car-load of hungry team players.
-Sophia’s Middle School softball team/bus used to stop at Wendy’s on the way home from away-games.
+Sometimes, families hit the nearest fast-food chain with their carload of hungry team players.
+Sophia’s Middle School softball team/bus used to stop at Wendy’s on the way home from away games.
 Nooooooo!
-I need to clarify, I harbor zero judgement on any dad (or mom) who finds a way to quickly and cheaply feed a carful of hungry kids.
+I need to clarify, I harbor zero judgment on any dad (or mom) who finds a way to quickly and cheaply feed a carful of hungry kids.
 Fast food chains were made for this.
-But if there is information out there to help us make better travel-snack choices, we must try to incorporate some up-leveled nutrition if and when possible.
-Because of their newly adult-sized muscles and endless appetites, teens need more nutrients now and they (& their sore muscles) will be happier in the end.
+But if there is information to help us make better travel-snack choices, we must try to incorporate some up-leveled nutrition if and when possible.
+Because of their newly adult-sized muscles and endless appetites, teens need more nutrients now, and they (& their sore muscles) will be happier in the end.

 “The nutrition habits your children form now influence the way they relate to food as they progress in their athletic life.” – Bj Gumkowski, YogiTriathlete

-I found that healthy snacks make a HUGE difference in our homeschool.
+I found that healthy snacks make a huge difference in our homeschool.
 When our kids are hungry or dehydrated, they can’t focus, so they don’t learn.
-It is a simple fact that our brains and bodies need nourishment at the right time (ie: when we need it) in order to best perform in any capacity.
+It is a simple fact that our brains and bodies need nourishment at the right time (i.e., when we need it) to perform at their best.
 Smart-snacking is good business.

-So if this is true for students crushing brains cells to learn hard math, why wouldn’t the same principle apply to sports performance?
+So, if this is true for students crushing brain cells to learn hard math, why wouldn’t the same principle apply to sports performance?

-This summer I took some time to specifically research sports nutrition for my young athletes.
-Our (almost) 16 year old daughter sails and plays volleyball.
+This summer, I took some time to research sports nutrition specifically for my young athletes.
+Our (almost) 16-year-old daughter sails and plays volleyball.
 This means long days on the water and intense practices on the volleyball court.
 When I pick her up from practice or a regatta, she is STARVING and will eat anything in sight.
-Sophia is taking on most every athletic challenge that comes her way lately, but to sustain this pace, she has to take care of herself.
+Sophia has been taking on almost every athletic challenge that has come her way lately, but to sustain this pace, she has to take care of herself.
 Post-play stretching and nutrition-based recovery will serve her well (volley-pun intended).

 .

-“Growing Pains” are a real-deal in our household.
-I take nutrition-based recovery to heart as I want our kids to play a lifetime of sports.
+“Growing Pains” are a real deal in our household.
+I take nutrition-based recovery to heart because I want our kids to play a lifetime of sports.

-15x Ironman triathlete and personal trainer Bj Gumkowski further reminds us that, “Choosing foods mindfully, meaning you are 100% present in those moments you are actually selecting them, brings into alignment your thoughts and actions of what is best for your kids.
-The foods you prepare for them to digest before, during and after the sporting event is just the tip of the iceberg.
-It’s about longevity and allowing your children to participate in the sports they love not only today, but well into the future, preparing them for that one day when they decide to complete an Ironman!”
+15x Ironman triathlete and personal trainer Bj Gumkowski further reminds us that “Choosing foods mindfully, meaning you are 100% present in those moments you are actually selecting them, brings into alignment your thoughts and actions of what is best for your kids.
+The foods you prepare for them to digest before, during, and after the sporting event are just the tip of the iceberg.
+It’s about longevity and allowing your children to participate in the sports they love not only today but well into the future, preparing them for that one day when they decide to complete an Ironman!”

 .

-We are constantly looking for car-snacks and post-game-lunches that provide anti-oxidants, anti-inflammatories, protein, fiber and healthy vitamins.
-All these work together to hydrate, help with recovery, prevent inflammation, strengthen performance and hopefully also prevent injury.
-The list below includes some of our family favorite sports-specific snacks:
+We constantly look for car snacks and post-game lunches that provide anti-oxidants, anti-inflammatories, protein, fiber, and healthy vitamins.
+All these work together to hydrate, help with recovery, prevent inflammation, strengthen performance, and hopefully prevent injury.
+The list below includes some of our family’s favorite sports-specific snacks:

 ..

 – Blueberries.
-Fresh or frozen (great on hot days) are super anti-oxidants and prevent inflammation.
-All berries, actually will do the job.
-It is easy to buy a bag of washed, frozen, unsweetened berries and throw right in the cooler.
+Fresh or frozen (great on hot days) are super anti-oxidants that prevent inflammation.
+All berries actually will do the job.
+It is easy to buy a bag of washed, frozen, unsweetened berries and throw them in the cooler.

-– Bananas… sliced with Nutella or peanut butter are the top choice here.
-A good post-game sandwich is PB&H (peanut butter, banana and honey) on whole grain bread.
+– Bananas… sliced with Nutella or peanut butter, are the top choice here.
+A good post-game sandwich on whole-grain bread is PB&H (peanut butter, banana, and honey).
 Bananas: Monkeys like them, so we do too.

 Add to your berries and bananas, whole grain barley and/or oatmeal for morning healthy carbs and fiber.

-– Chilled red, yellow and orange bell peppers cut up in a baggie are Oliver’s favorite pre-game snack.
-Along with whole cherry tomatoes, apples and cherries, these are excellent for hydration and perfect to take the edge off while driving to or home from a game.
+Chilled red, yellow, and orange bell peppers cut up in a baggie are Oliver’s favorite pre-game snack.
+Along with whole cherry tomatoes, apples, and cherries, these are excellent for hydration and perfect for taking the edge off while driving to or home from a game.

-Other veggies: cucumbers, carrots, celery. raw, chilled, cut in to sticks.
-No dip required.
+Other veggies: cucumbers, carrots, and celery.
+Raw, chilled, cut into sticks.
+No dip is required.

 – Smoothies.
 Our family favorite recipe: one banana, a cup of fresh spinach, a blob of almond or peanut butter, ice and unsweetened almond milk (sometimes we add a little Nutella or chocolate chips).
 Gah! so good.

 Whole fruits.
-Plums, nectarines, clementines, apricots are the easiest-ever teen car snacks.
+Plums, nectarines, clementines, and apricots are the easiest-ever teen car snacks.

-Apparently the optimal window for young athletes to eat something that aids in their recovery lays in the 30-60 minutes after their workout, practice or game.
-So, along with your fan-chair, sun-hat, extra water bottles and abundant first aid kits, keep a small soft-cooler in your car with some version of the list above.
+Apparently, the optimal window for young athletes to eat something that aids in their recovery is 30-60 minutes after their workout, practice, or game.
+So, with your fan chair, sun hat, extra water bottles, and abundant first aid kits, keep a small soft cooler in your car with some version of the list above.

 .

-Maybe an Ironman is in our kids’ future, or maybe it isn’t.
-But why not prepare them for whatever level of physical fitness comes their way with mindful snacking now.
-Ok sports-moms-and-dads: please message me your tricks of the teen-athlete nutrition trade ~ and best of luck in your games!
+Maybe an Ironman is in our kids’ future, or perhaps it isn’t.
+But why not prepare them for whatever level of physical fitness comes their way with mindful snacking now?
+Okay, sports-moms-and-dads: please message me your tricks of the teen-athlete nutrition trade, and best of luck in your games!

 Resources: